ookieCoder/UDraw_Extension-Persistent_Webpage_Scribbler/README.md

 This extension injects drawing tools into web pages so users can sketch, and visually mark content across sessions.
 Drawings remain persistent across page reloads until cleared.

-> This project contains a Chrome Extension with a manifest, background script, content script, and supporting assets.
+> This project contains a browser extension with a manifest, background script, content script, and supporting assets.

 ## Features